saltyorg/docs/docs/saltbox/inventory/index.md

 </div>

-When both forms of the variable are used in the Inventory, the instance-level value takes precedence.
+When both forms of the variable are used in the Inventory, the instance-scoped value takes precedence.

 ## Demo